LambdaTest/documentation/docs/install-apps-from-app-store.md

 ---
 id: install-apps-from-app-store
-title: Testing apps installed from App Store
+title: How to Test Apps Installed via App Store?
 hide_title: true
-sidebar_label: Install Apps from App Store
+sidebar_label: App Store
 description: With LambdaTest, perform live interactive testing of mobile applications on Android emulators and iOS simulators and ensure your apps work seamlessly across multiple versions of Android emulators and iOS simulators.
 keywords:
 - install apps from app store